microsoft/TypeChat/examples/multiSchema/README.md

 * Math
 * Plugins
 * HealthData

-*
-## Target models
+## Target Models

-Works with gpt-35-turbo and gpt-4.
+Works with GPT-3.5 Turbo and GPT-4.

-Sub-apps like HealthData and Plugins work best with gpt-4
+Sub-apps like HealthData and Plugins work best with GPT-4.

 # Usage

 Example prompts can be found in [`input.txt`](input.txt).